XHKJ-FM

-XHKJ-FM is a radio station on 89.7 FM in Acapulco, Guerrero.
-It is owned by Grupo Radiorama and carries its Vida format.
+XHKJ-FM is a radio station on 89.7 FM in Acapulco, Guerrero, Mexico.
+It is owned by Grupo Radiorama, It is operated by Grupo Audiorama Comunicaciones and known as Vida 89.7.

 History

-XEKJ-AM 1400 received its concession in 1943, two years after beginning operation.
-It was Guerrero's first radio station, owned by María del Refugio Acosta de Valdivieso and broadcast with 500 watts day and 250 watts night.
+XEKJ-AM received its concession in 1943, two years after beginning operation.
+It was Guerrero's first radio station, owned by María del Refugio Acosta de Valdivieso and broadcast with 500 watts day and 250 watts night on 1400 kHz.
 Ramón Ortega Escobedo bought XEKJ in 1947 and sold it to Radio Mar, S.A. in 1956.
 XEKJ later began broadcasting with 1,000 watts.

 XEKJ was cleared for AM-FM migration in 2011 as XHKJ-FM 89.7.
 Its tower was approved to move to Cerro de los Lirios in 2017.